tresoldi/ngesh/README.md

 The `pip` installation will fetch the dependencies `ete3` and `numpy`, if necessary.
 The built-in tree visualization tool from `ete3` requires the `PyQt5` library which is not installed by default, but which should be available in most systems.
+If necessary, it can be
-It can be installed along with the package with:
+installed along with the package with:

 ```bash